fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/RAM and STS.md

 # RAM and STS {#concept_gsv_kw4_tdb .concept}

 Resource Access Management \(RAM\) and Security Token Service \(STS\) are access control systems provided by Alibaba Cloud.
-For more information about RAM and STS, see .
+For more information about RAM and STS, see [RAM help documentation](https://www.alibabacloud.com/help/product/28625.htm).

 RAM is used to control the permissions of accounts.
 By using RAM, you can create and manage RAM users.
 You can control what resources RAM users can access by granting different permissions to them.